intel/pepc/README.md

 chmod ug+x pepc.standalone
 ```

-This will create the 'pepc.standalone' file, which you can rename and copy anywhere.
-It will work
+This will create the pepc.standalone file, which you can rename and copy anywhere.
+It will work as
-as a standalone program.
+a standalone program.

 ## Tab completions

-'Pepc' has tab completions support, but this will only work if you have certain environment
+Pepc has tab completions support, but this will only work if you have certain environment
 variables defined.
 The following command will do it:

 ```
 eval "$(register-python-argcomplete pepc)"
 ```

-You can put this line to your '.bashrc' file in order to have 'pepc' tab completions enabled by
+You can put this line in your .bashrc file in order to have pepc tab completions enabled by
 default.

 # Examples